frfn/professional-webpage/jQuery.md

 <br>

-plug this in at the bottom of the index.html file!
+plug this in at the bottom of the index.html file, but on top of other jQuery files!

 <br>